DoD-Platform-One/big-bang-packages-core-istio-controlplane/docs/DEVELOPMENT_MAINTENANCE.md

 # Testing new Istio ControlPlane version

 Generally the controlplane update should be tested alongside the new operator version.
 Follow the steps below for testing both.
 You should perform these steps on both a clean install and an upgrade from BB master.
+You will need to run the k3d_dev.sh script with at least the `-a` flag to put keycloak on a separate IP, but it also could be necessary to add the `-b` flag for a larger instance and the `-w` flag to use the Weave CNI instead of the default Flannel CNI.

 1. Update your values overrides to point to your branches for both the operator and controlplane: